Books to progressively develop kanji reading skills

 No furigana: grades 1-6, some middle school kanji don't have furigana and some do.
 The cutoff for words with middle school level kanji doesn't appear to be kanji based but rather based on the expected familiarity with that word.

-Furigana is very light: only for the more difficult words that use middle school kanji , and for words using the hard 難 level kanji.
-And only on first appearance (unknown if once per chapter (?), in any case furigana for a word does NOT show up when the word repeats on the next page).
+Furigana is light: only on first appearance for the more difficult words that use middle school kanji , but furigana seems to always appear for words using the hard 難 level kanji.

 Based on previews and comments from people comparing paper and electronic versions (same kana/ kanji strategy)